-When installing more than one strip of vinyl flooring using our 3.2mm thickness material, it is not necessary to seal seams as the double-cut technique described above will result in a very tight, barely visible seam.
+When installing more than one strip of vinyl flooring using our 3.2mm thickness material, it is not usually necessary to seal seams as the double-cut technique described above will result in a very tight, barely visible seam.

 Allow 48 hours after adhering your floor before hot welding.
 When the flooring is ready, the joints should be grooved to the depth of the outer layer either manually, or with a power tool; the recommended groove width is 2–3 mm.
 The joints should be thoroughly cleaned of any debris.
 Use ø 4 mm Colour Flooring weld rod.
 Set the working temperature of the heat welding gun to approximately 300–400 C°.
 The welding can be carried out with the help of an automatic appliance or with a hand-operated welding set.
 Before starting the procedure, trial welding is recommended in order to set the optimal welding temperature and speed.